sporto/elm-tutorial/building/multiple_modules.md

 Without this the Elm compiler will try to find the imports in the root of our project and fail.

-## Things to note
+---

-- There are a lot more `import ...` statements now, this is a necessary drawback of splitting code into many modules.
+There are a lot more `import ...` statements now, this is a necessary drawback of splitting code into many modules.

+## Exposing functions

+Many import are using `expose (..)`, this means that we bring all the functions from that module into the current namespace.